minimum egg size to get pregnant

 Table of Contents

 When it comes to pregnancy, female eggs are the reproductive cells that are responsible for fertilization.
 These eggs are produced in the ovaries and the matured eggs are released during ovulation, as a part of women’s menstrual cycle.
-The released eggs when fertilized with sperm, get implanted with the uterus lining, resulting in a successful pregnancy.

 The size of the eggs has a direct impact on pregnancy, as it must be in optimum size and quality to form a baby, by attaining necessary nutrients.
 This blog will explore the minimum of egg size on pregnancy.